abhinandhand/Flickr_Image_Search/README.md

 ### Architectural choices

 * Application has 2 pages with search & preview.
-In future we can include url params for the pages which is helpful for sharing the search or images.
+In future we can include url params for the pages which is helpful for sharing the search results or images.
 (Had option of creating a modal for preview)

 * API information like URL's, API_KEY, defaultPageSize etc... can be configured remotely.
 Currently have placed the configuraton json under assets/config [Application Configuration API](https://abhinandhand.github.io/Flickr_Image_Search/FlickrApp/assets/config/config.json) through a json file (Work pending)